carbon-language/carbon-lang/CONTRIBUTING.md

 ["good first issues"](https://github.com/carbon-language/carbon-lang/labels/good%20first%20issue)**.
 These are intended to be a good place to start contributing.

+To pick up a "good first issue", check to make sure there's no in-flight pull request on the issue, and then just start working on it.
+We don't assign issues to new contributors because some people have different time constraints, and we want new contributors to feel welcome to pick the issue up when it may not be making progress.
+Even if someone else merges a fix before you, these issues should be a quick and helpful way to start learning how Carbon is built, building towards larger contributions.

 #### Triage, analyze or address bugs

-As Carbon's design and implementation begin to take shape, we'll inevitably encounter plenty of bugs.
+As Carbon's design and implementation take shape, we'll inevitably encounter plenty of bugs.
 Helping us triage, analyze, and address them is always a great way to get involved.
 See
 [open issues on GitHub](https://github.com/carbon-language/carbon-lang/issues).

+When triaging issues, we typically won't assign issues because we want to be confident that contributors who have an issue assigned to them are planning for the amount of time it will take, which requires familiarity.
+Contributors with write access are expected to have that familiarity and may assign issues to themselves.

 ## How to become a contributor to Carbon